Trade uncertainty: Explore resources and tools for your business.

 The impact on your business

-- Fluctuating oil prices can have a direct impact on the cost of transport and logistics.
-Higher oil prices can reduce fuel costs, which in turn can increase the cost of producing goods and services.
-For the time being, the rise remains tepid and prices low.
+• Fluctuations in oil prices can have a direct impact on transportation and logistics costs.
+Higher oil prices can increase fuel costs, which may lead to higher production costs for goods and services.
+For now, the increase remains modest and prices are low.

-- SMEs in energy-intensive sectors such as manufacturing and agriculture are more sensitive to movements in the oil market.
-If you operate in or deal heavily with these sectors, you may feel the impact of changes more quickly.
+• SMEs in energy‑intensive sectors, such as manufacturing and agriculture, are more sensitive to movements in the oil market.
+If you operate in these sectors or do significant business with them, you may feel the impact of changes more quickly.

-- High oil prices can reduce consumers' disposable income, leading to reduced spending on non-essential goods and services.
-Lower prices at the pump can have a positive impact on SMEs in sectors linked to consumer discretionary.
+• Higher oil prices can reduce consumers’ disposable income, leading to lower spending on discretionary goods and services.
+Conversely, lower prices at the pump will have a positive impact on SMEs in sectors linked to discretionary consumption.

 Proven strategies

-- The price of energy products can be a determining factor in your cost structure.
-They also impact on consumers' budgets in general.
-A good cost management and pricing strategy can set you apart from your competitors.
+• The price of energy products can be a determining factor in your cost structure.
+They also have a general impact on consumers’ budgets.
+A sound cost management and pricing strategy can set you apart from your competitors.

 Exchange rates